collocations.org

 2. sign that represents a sound in a language

-big, large | block, capital, upper-case
+block, capital, upper-case

 Fill in the form in block letters.

-lower-case, small | bold | initial
+lower-case, small

-The company''s name is made from the initial letters of his children''s names.
+The company's name is made from the initial letters of his children's names.

 double